 recognition for student and staff achievements in teaching and learning;

 leadership in the Faculty's engagement with research - led teaching.

-Prior to taking on her current role, Sarah Paddle taught History and Australian Studies at Deakin.
-Trained in the fields of history and education at Monash and the University of London, she has also worked in short term appointments in China and Japan.
+Prior to taking on that role, Sarah taught History and Australian Studies at Deakin.
+Sarah trained in the fields of history and education at Monash and the University of London.
+She has also worked in short term appointments in China and Japan.
 She has played a national role in shaping how we think about teaching, and the leadership of teaching and learning, especially in the Arts and Humanities.
 Over the last five years, she has generated funding for the portfolio from internal and external grants totalling $2,924 million.

 Co-Convenor of the national network of Associate Deans of Arts, Social Sciences and Humanities, from 2009 2010

 Lead investigator on a national applied research project on the work of Associate Deans funded by this network, and the Australian Learning and Teaching Council.

 Chair of the state-wide panel for the review of the Victorian Liberal Arts Diploma curriculum in 2012.

 Funding for significant scholarly research and applied projects in teaching and learning over four years which have totalled $2,924 million.